icountbackwards/ColorsSRE/README.md

-# Software Rendering Engine v1.0.1
+# ColorsSRE v1.1.0
 ------------------

-This is the 1.0.1 version of Software Rendering Engine, written in C using **SDL3**.
+This is the 1.1.0 version of Colors Software Rendering Engine, written in C using **SDL3**.

 ## How to Build